petruS92/Langsnap-FE/README.md

 ## Motivation

-This application was built by Alexander Carrie, Ethan Moss, Petru Stanescu and Timothy Doolan, as part of the group project phase of the Northcoders software developer course.
+This application was built by Alex Carrie, Ethan Moss, Petru Stanescu and Timothy Doolan, as part of the group project phase of the Northcoders software developer course.

 ## Requirements